Department of Health

 Limited protection for industrial action in the course of negotiations

-Certain steps and notice periods, including the approval of the industrial action by secret ballot, are required to obtain such protection.
+Certain steps and notice periods, including the approval of the industrial action by ballot, are required to obtain such protection.
 Industrial action which is not protected because the abovementioned prerequisites have not been met exposes participants to statutory and common law legal action.

-Role of Fair Work Australia in bargaining
+Role of the Fair Work Commission in bargaining

 Approval of an enterprise agreement by employees